-When the final draft is submitted to the reader(s), the student will attach a signature page to the front of the hardcopy document and solicit the signatures from the reader(s) and the Department Head/Department Graduate Coordinator (see the CPH directory below to determine the appropriate individuals).
+When the final draft is submitted to the reader(s), the student will also send a signature page to and solicit the signatures from the reader(s).
 The student will then submit the electronic report, with signature page, to the MPH Program Coordinator no later than the published poster session date.
 Approved and SIGNED electronic copies of all documents is sufficient but students must be sure to receive confirmation of receipt of documents by the MPH program coordinator.
+All documents can also be uploaded into the designated Google Drive.

-In the event that a student receives a grade below B- on PBHL 7800, the student must enroll for PBHL 7800 in the subsequent semester and fulfill all required elements of the capstone project.
+In the event that a student receives a grade below B- on PBHL 7800, the student must enroll for a GRSC course in the subsequent semester and fulfill all required elements of the capstone project.
 The student is not permitted to resubmit documents used during the previous semester, and must complete a REVISED or entirely different capstone project.